moj-analytical-services/NLP-guidance/LDA.md

 I hope that I am wrong, because the premise of topic modelling is a very seductive one.
 But if we can't comprehensibly explain what our topics are about, and we can't trust the assignment of topics to [*documents*](Glossary.md#document), it's hard to see a use case.

-If you are reading this and thinking "but I've got a perfect use case, where I found something novel and robust from a corpus using LDA", and you can share it with me, then **please get in touch!** at the email address below.
+If you are reading this and thinking "but I've got a perfect use case, where I found something novel and robust from a corpus using LDA", and you can share it with me, then **please get in touch at the email address below**.

 ___